 The Bank operates a defined contribution pension plan.
 A defined contribution plan is a post-employment benefit plan under which an entity pays fixed contributions into a separate entity and will have no legal or constructive obligation to pay further amounts.
-Obligations for contributions to defined contribution pension plans are recognized as an expense in profit or loss when they are due in respect of services rendered before the end of the reporting period.
+Obligations for contributions to defined contribution pension plans are recognized as an expense in the consolidated statement of comprehensive income when they are due in respect of services rendered before the end of the reporting period.